UMN-LATIS/bluesheet/docs/index.md

 ## Who can use the BlueSheet?

 Anyone with an Internet ID has access to view their own group membership and to browse the other groups within the system.
-In order to make changes, you need to be marked as the administrator for a given group, or you need to request administrative access to the tool.
+In order to make changes, you need to be marked as a BlueSheet Manager for a given group, or you need to request administrative access to the tool.
 [Email us](mailto:latistecharch@umn.edu) for that access.

 ## Who updates groups?